 An example chart showing the overall organization of the project team is provided in Appendix A. Responsibilities of key individuals comprising a project team are described below.
+Contractors and individuals not identified below will be identified in the FSP.

 Liability Manager - Mike Mc Anulty (Atlantic Richfield Company)